-Alan Freed, a talented musician, produced music for many Hollywood productions.
-Freed's career in acting began with his roles in various films like "Don't Knock the Rock" (1956), the musical "Rock Around the Clock" (1956) with Bill Haley and The Comets and "Mister Rock and Roll" (1957).
+Alan Freed produced music that was featured in many Hollywood productions.
+In his early acting career, Freed appeared in such films as "Don't Knock the Rock" (1956), "Rock Around the Clock" (1956) and "Mister Rock and Roll" (1957).
 He also appeared in "Go, Johnny, Go!"
 (1959).
-In the eighties, Freed devoted his time to various credits, such as "Come Back to the 5 & Dime Jimmy Dean, Jimmy Dean" (1982), "Porky's II: The Next Day" with Dan Monahan (1983) and "Twice in A Lifetime" (1985) starring Gene Hackman.
-Freed had a number of different projects under his belt in the nineties through the early 2000s, including "Goodfellas" with Robert De Niro (1990), "Book of Love" (1991) and "Confessions of a Dangerous Mind" (2002) starring Drew Barrymore.
-Freed most recently provided music for the crime flick "Brooklyn's Finest" (2010) with Richard Gere.
+In the eighties, Freed's music continued to appear on the silver screen, including in films like the Sandy Dennis dramatic adaptation "Come Back to the 5 & Dime Jimmy Dean, Jimmy Dean" (1982), the Dan Monahan comedy "Porky's II: The Next Day" (1983) and the Gene Hackman drama "Twice in A Lifetime" (1985).
+Freed's music was also featured in the crime feature "Goodfellas" (1990) with Robert De Niro, the comedy "Book of Love" (1991) with Keith Coogan and "Confessions of a Dangerous Mind" (2002).
+Freed's music was most recently featured in "Brooklyn's Finest" (2010) with Richard Gere.